-Evaluation of breeding animals for dairy herds.
-Comparative terminology, decision making, and presentation of oral reasons.
+Evaluation of breeding dairy replacement animals and lactating for dairy cows.
+Emphasis placed on familiarity with anatomical terms/ structures, the use of comparative terminology, decision-making skills, and presentation of oral reasons.
 Trips to dairy cattle farms.
 Livestock handling.
+(Introduction and skills development course for AN S 475B.).